yash-sawant/movie-recommender/README.md

 # Movie Recommendation System

 This is a movie recommendation system built using Flask and Bootstrap.
 The system allows users to input their movie preferences and receive recommendations based on similar movies.
+The app was deployed using Flask and Bootstrap on Google Cloud Run.

 [![Check it out live][run_img]][run_link]

 [run_img]: https://storage.googleapis.com/cloudrun/button.svg
 [run_link]: https://movie-recommender-pssahwnxxa-pd.a.run.app

+The project uses an ensemble of 3 methods to generate weighted scores for similarity to other movies based on user preferences.
+Method 1 applies cosine similarity on BERT-encoded text for 'Overview' with 'Plot Keywords' columns appended, resulting in dense vectors that represent the movies' overviews.
+Method 2 uses CountVectorizer to extract features from the concatenated genre string for each movie, resulting in genre vectors that represent the frequency of genre labels.
+Method 3 uses a character-level CountVectorizer to match input titles with a database of titles, resulting in vector representations that are used to calculate similarity scores.
+The ensemble of these methods generates weighted scores that can be used to rank movies based on their similarity to the user's preferences.

 ## Getting Started